EloquentOps/retool-plugin-speech2text/README.md

 }
 ```

-So, you can bind them to your Retool component as usual you do in Retool, such as:
+So, you can bind them to your Retool component as usual you do with Retool components, such as:

 ```
 Last message: {{customComponent2.model?.lastMessage}}